samkahchiin/landing/content/english/_index.md

 ##################### Call to action #####################
 call_to_action:
   enable : true
-  title : "Ready to get started?" image : "images/cta.svg"
+  title : "Ready to Grow Your Business Digitally?" image : "images/cta.svg" content : "Let's discuss how KumoFoundry can simplify your tech journey and help you achieve your online goals.
+Schedule a free consultation today!"
-  content : "Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Consequat tristique eget amet, tempus eu at consecttur."
   button:
     enable : true
     label : "Contact Us"